 Low-cost Spay/Neuter Certificate Program

-Friends of Animals’ affordable Spay/Neuter Certificates are available for purchase online or call 1-800-321-PETS for an order form.
+Check to see if we have participating vets in your area by entering your zip code at the bottom of this page or call 1-800-321-PETS for an order form.
 These certificates are honored by licensed veterinarians in hundreds of communities across the country.

 What You Can Do

 Have your animals neutered or spayed.
 More than 3 million dogs and cats are killed in our nation’s pounds and shelters each year.
 This is a tragedy that we can prevent.
 Neuter or spay — don’t delay.